cfpb/design-system/.github/ISSUE_TEMPLATE/content_issues.md

 - [ ] Something else (please explain)

 **Describe your issue**
-Keep this issue as small and specific as poossible.
-E.g., break multiple issues for a single Design System page into separate tickets.
+Keep this issue as small and specific as possible.
 Make clear what section of the page this issue is about.

 **Size this request (1=tiny, 5=enormous)**
 Add a sizing label to the right-hand sidebar.